dileepgodithi/VendingMachine/README.md

 # VendingMachine

-OOPS concepts revise and implementation using mock vending machine project.
+OOPS concepts revision and implementation using mock vending machine project.
 This project covers following important concepts(and other concepts)
 1. Inheritance
 2. Aggregation